oakscastle/event/README.md

 A user can view a [map of the Castle](http://oakscastle.github.io/map/) [which is dynamically generated](https://github.com/oakscastle/event/wiki/Area-%E2%9E%94-SVG).

 A user can click on an area and view only it and its descendants.

+### Floors

+Areas can have exclusive children only one of which may be active at a time.

+Users can see available floors and select between them via the map.

 ### Reservations